So you just got engaged: here’s all the annoying things that’ll happen this year!

 So you’ve finally been allowed past the door at the bridal shop.
 “Here’s the fun part,” you think, giddy with anticipation.
 “Here come the bubbles and squealing and perhaps even some emotional weeping.”
-In fact, here comes the part we never see on Say Yes To The Dress, there’s no booze and every dress in the shop is available to try on either four sizes too small or six sizes too big and NOTHING in between.
-The bridal shop assistants use every bit of trickery in their limited arsenal to “give you an idea of how it might look…”, industrial size clips to gather excess material out of sight for the larger sample, or else simply holding the teeny tiny dresses adjacent to your body, booze would definitely improve this process you might think as you either sweat or cry (who can even tell what salty fluid is leaking from your body right now) all over the shop assistant inside the smallest changing room known to man.
+In fact, here comes the part we never see on Say Yes To The Dress.
+There’s no booze and every dress in the shop that is available to try on is either four sizes too small or six sizes too big and nothing in between.
+The bridal shop assistants use every bit of trickery in their limited arsenal to “give you an idea of how it might look…”, with industrial size clips to gather excess material out of sight for the larger sample, or else simply holding the teeny, tiny dresses adjacent to your body.
+Booze would definitely improve this process, you might think, as you either sweat or cry (who can even tell what salty fluid is leaking from your body right now) all over the shop assistant inside the smallest changing room known to man.

 The Mother-Of-The-Bride’s Dress